Shoulder Hemiarthroplasty

 Shoulder hemiarthroplasty or Partial shoulder is performed mostly in complex fractures of the shoulder where the fracture has multiple fragments which can’t be reconstructed.
 It’s usually reserved for elderly persons where poor bone quality due to osteoporosis prevents stable fixation of the fracture fragments.
 In these cases the fractured head is excised and replaced by artificial head which allows quick recovery and return to function.

-FAQs by Shoulder Hemiarthroplasty Patients
+FAQs related to Shoulder Hemiarthroplasty Patients

 A shoulder hemiarthroplasty is a surgical procedure to replace a damaged humeral head with a prosthetic implant.
 It is commonly used for severe shoulder fractures where the joint surface is extensively damaged.
 During the surgery, the damaged humeral head is removed and a prosthetic implant is inserted to restore shoulder function and reduce pain.
 This procedure is often recommended for elderly patients or those who are not suitable for a total shoulder replacement.
 However, it is important to consult with an orthopedic surgeon to determine if shoulder hemiarthroplasty is appropriate for your condition.